 Hybrid Working Models: it's all about the mindset

-As John Riordan very well explained in our latest podcast about Culture of Resilience through Remote Work, establishing a hybrid working model is much more than knowing where and when your employees connect their work laptops:
+As John Riordan very well explained in our podcast about maintaining a culture of resilience through remote work, establishing a hybrid working model is much more than knowing where and when your employees connect their work laptops:

 So, what exactly does flexibility mean to businesses?
 What are employees looking for in a modern workplace?
 And why are some companies still hesitant to embrace this shift?